Symbols represent major park features & activities. Blue icons mean some/all are ADA accessible.

 Coquille River Lighthouse

-Hours are 11 a.m. to 5 p.m. daily from mid-May through mid-October.
-If you would like to go into the lantern room (up the tower) please bring closed-toe-shoes.
+Hours are 11 a.m. to 5 p.m. daily from mid-May through September.
+While visitors are no longer able to access the tower due to safety concerns, the fog/ signal room remains open.
 Call the park office at 541-347-2209 for current information.

 - Approximately 100 full-hookup sites